reneelenders/nlp-case/README.md

 # Case description
 You're going to construct an NLP-based movie recommender.
 The idea is that you provide a movie to the recommender, and the recommender passes back similar movies.
+Your task is to present your suggestions for the movie: The American President and explain how you came up with these suggestions.

 Python is the go-to language for Machine Learning, since there are a lot of algorithm implementations.